Chart Color Schemes

 Educational outcomes in The Oaks fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.8%, significantly lower than Greater Sydney's average of 38.0%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 43.4% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (32.9%).
-Educational participation is high, with 29.5% of residents currently enrolled in formal education, comprising 11.5% in primary, 8.8% in secondary, and 3.1% in tertiary education.
+Vocational credentials are prominent, with 43.4% of residents aged 15+ holding them - advanced diplomas at 10.5% and certificates at 32.9%.

 Frequently Asked Questions - Education